apache/nuttx/configs/sama5d3x-ek/README.txt

   timing using the RC clock!
 UPDATE: This will now be selected by default when you configure for TICKLESS support.

   The slow clock has a resolution of about 30.518 microseconds.
-Ideally, the value of CONFIG_USEC_PER_TICK should be an exact multiple of the clock resolution.
+Ideally, the value of CONFIG_USEC_PER_TICK should be the exact clock resolution.
   Otherwise there will be cumulative timing inaccuracies.
-A choice of:
+But a choice choice of:

-    CONFIG_USEC_PER_TICK=61, or
-    CONFIG_USEC_PER_TICK=122
+    CONFIG_USEC_PER_TICK=31

-  will be close but will still have inaccuracies that will effect the time due to long term error build-up.
+  will have an error of 0.6%  and will have inaccuracies that will effect the time due to long term error build-up.

+  UPDATE: As of this writing (2015-12-03), the Tickless support is functional.
+However, there are inaccuracies  in delays.
+For example,

+    nsh> sleep 10

+  results in a delay of maybe 5.4 seconds.
+But the timing accuracy is correct if all competing uses of the interval timer are disabled (mostly from the high priority work queue).
+Therefore, I conclude that this inaccuracy is due to the inaccuracies in the representation of the clock rate.
+30.518 usec cannot be represented accurately.
+Each timing calculation results in a small error.
+When the interval timer is very busy, long delays will be divided into many small pieces and each small piece has a large error in the calculation.
+The cumulative error is the cause of the problem.

+  Solution:  30.518 microseconds is not representable and the value of CONFIG_USEC_PER_SEC is too inaccurate;  error build-up is throwing off long delays (short delays are probably still okay).
+We should driver the interval timer with PCK6 with a period that is exactly representable.

   SAMA5 Timer Usage
   -----------------